RAMsteam

 module or as a yes option), you would not see your interfaces when

-.
+running ip a.
 Similarly, you wouldn’t have loopdevices

 unless you have that feature as well.
 Same goes for any filesystem